It can be difficult to control how you sound on the internet.

 One of my favourite ways to help our clients develop better content is by creating simple voice and tone tables.
 These are short, helpful tips which suggest how to write online, to be used by anyone who writes for your brand on the web.
 Importantly; they explain the rationale behind certain ways fo writing, thus educating the client about the nuances of content.

-We have to remember that every brand has a unique voice, and that writing skills, and tone of voice are incredibly powerful as a means to help your audiences recognize you.
+We have to remember that every brand has a unique voice, and that writing skills, and tone of voice are incredibly powerful as a means to help your audiences recognise you.
 This isn’t just reserved for big multi-national brands: we’ve written these editorial guidelines for small tech companies, government entities, credit unions, colleges, churches, realtors and beyond.
+In fact, content style guides should be a key element of any organisation’s content operations (ContentOps).

 This is the structure I’ve found to be most effective for writing guidelines: